Java Code Examples for org.springframework.data.mongodb.core.convert.MappingMongoConverter

 Currently, the “

-” jar is only available in “http://maven.springframework.org/milestone“, so, you have to declare this repository also.Updated on 13/09/2012spring-data-mongodb
+spring-data-mongodb” jar is only available in “http://maven.springframework.org/milestone“, so, you have to declare this repository also.Updated on 13/09/2012spring-data-mongodb is available at the Maven central repository, Spring repository is no longer required.

 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd"> <modelVersion>4.0.0</modelVersion> <groupId>com.mkyong.core</groupId> <artifactId>SpringMongoDBExample</artifactId> <packaging>jar</packaging> <version>1.0</version> <name>SpringMongoExample</name> <url>http://maven.apache.org</url> <dependencies> <!-- Spring framework --> <dependency> <groupId>org.springframework</groupId> <artifactId>spring-core</artifactId> <version>3.2.2.RELEASE</version> </dependency> <dependency> <groupId>org.springframework</groupId> <artifactId>spring-context</artifactId> <version>3.2.2.RELEASE</version> </dependency> <!-- mongodb java driver --> <dependency> <groupId>org.mongodb</groupId> <artifactId>mongo-java-driver</artifactId> <version>2.11.0</version> </dependency> <!-- Spring data mongodb --> <dependency> <groupId>org.springframework.data</groupId> <artifactId>spring-data-mongodb</artifactId> <version>1.2.0.RELEASE</version> </dependency> <dependency> <groupId>cglib</groupId> <artifactId>cglib</artifactId> <version>2.2.2</version> </dependency> </dependencies> <build> <plugins> <plugin> <artifactId>maven-compiler-plugin</artifactId> <version>3.0</version> <configuration> <source>1.6</source> <target>1.6</target> </configuration> </plugin> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-eclipse-plugin</artifactId> <version>2.9</version> <configuration> <downloadSources>true</downloadSources> <downloadJavadocs>true</downloadJavadocs> </configuration> </plugin> </plugins> </build> </project>